Background: Dulles International Airport

 Congressional Legal Challenge: The interpretation of MWAA's charter authority for long-term concessions may be contested in court.
 Congressional action intended to clarify authority could become a vehicle for opponents to block changes.

-Construction Risk: Maintaining operations during a $15–55 billion modernization program is extraordinarily complex.
+Construction Risk: Maintaining operations during a $15–50 billion modernization program is complex.
 Unforeseen construction complications, cost overruns, or schedule delays could undermine project feasibility.

-Market Risk: Interest rates, inflation, or passenger demand changes between now and financial close (potentially 2–3 years away) could materially affect project economics.
-A concession structured at current interest rates could become unviable if rates rise significantly.
+Market Risk: Interest rates, inflation, or passenger demand changes between now and financial close (potentially 2–3 years away) affect project economics.
+A concession structured at current interest rates could become unviable if rates rise 2–3 percentage points or more.

 Source Documents and Download Links